"I never feel happy even tho I don't feel sad."

 As the PNS calms the body down, immune funtioning returns.
 White blood cells are once again produced and sent off to defend the body against outside intruders like viruses, bad bacteria and cancerous cells.

-The PNS calms down using discharge.
-It discharges or 'let's go' of excess energy and returns the nervous system to a point of balance called homeostasis.
+The PNS calms down using a release mechanism referred to as discharge.
+It releases or 'let's go' of excess energy and returns the nervous system to a point of balance called homeostasis.

 Your capacity for joy is based on a healthy nervous system

-Joy is the emotion that arises when you “drink in” such a scene.
-Joy is the feeling of relaxed openness to that moment of beauty, a bodily sense of being fully alive.
+Joy is the emotion that arises when you “drink in” a happy moment.
+It's the feeling of relaxed openness to that moment of beauty and a bodily sense of feeling fully alive.

 How does our capacity to respond joyfully to moments of beauty, intimacy or thankfulness develop?